twagar11/ansible-labs/modules/Module-File.md

 $ nano hello.txt
 ```

-write `Hello World` to `hello.txt` and save the file
+Write `Hello World` to `hello.txt` and save the file

-now, to copy the file to our `webserver` group,
+Now, to copy the file to our `webserver` group,

 ```bash
 $ ansible webserver -m copy -a "src=~/hello.txt dest=~"